 Substitutions for the skipper shall not be allowed in other than Gold, Silver or Blue events.

 30.2.
 Permission for any substitution must be obtained from the Race Committee or the Jury before the race.
 Such permission shall be denied if unfair advantage is granted thereby or if the substitution is not an absolute necessity.

 31.1.1.
 The maximum number of persons allowed in each boat shall be two.

 31.1.2.
 Each person on the boat shall be eligible to compete in accordance with RRS Appendix K. Additional eligibility requirements may be imposed by organizing authorities for regattas other than Gold, Silver and Blue events and Fleet Qualifications.

 31.1.3.
-Crew Weight.
-For Gold, Silver, And Blue events, Fleet Qualifications, the Olympic Regatta, all respective Olympic Trial Regattas and all International Sailing Federation Grade One Ranking Regattas, the total crew weight is limited according to the following formula:
+Team Weight.
+For Gold, Silver, and Blue events, Fleet Qualifications, the Olympic Regatta, all respective Olympic Trial Regattas and all World Sailing Grade One Ranking Regattas, the total team weight is limited according to the following formula: